Nevin Shapiro

 Nevin Karey Shapiro (born April 13, 1969) is an American fraudster who received a 20-year prison sentence for orchestrating a $930 million Ponzi scheme.
-The remainder of Shapiro’s sentence was commuted by President Biden in December 2024.
+The remainder of Shapiro's sentence was commuted by President Joe Biden in December 2024.
 According to interviews, he allegedly engaged in rampant violations of NCAA rules over eight years as a booster for University of Miami athletes.
 Shapiro allegedly provided football players cash, goods, prostitutes, and assorted favors.

 Early life and education

 Shapiro was born in Brooklyn on April 13, 1969, to a Jewish family and moved with his family to Miami Beach, Florida at an early age.
 He graduated in 1986 from Miami Beach Senior High School.
-Shapiro, who is 5 feet, 5 inches tall, was a member of the school's basketball and wrestling teams.
+Shapiro was a member of the school's basketball and wrestling teams.